What Happened When I Ditched Technology for 7 Days

 My rationalizations continue: What if my boss is trying to reach me?
 I need to be connected for work!
 Snapchat stories only last 24 hours!
 (Trust me: These thoughts are convincing in the moment.)

 I live alone in a relatively new city about 400 miles from my loved ones.
 But with a menu of friends, music and time-sucking articles available at the touch of a finger, I had forgotten what it really means to be alone.
-I figure maybe work will be easier (where computer access is limited but inevitable).
+I figure maybe work (where computer access is limited but inevitable) will be easier.

 The weeklong hiatus from technology served as a reminder of the important things in life.